ViniciusKos/insiders_clustering/README.md

 **Hyperparameter tuning and final model**

 The first approach with KMeans didn't result in good Silhouette Score (for more details, see Notebook section 7.1).
-Si the data was reduced by an UMAP Reducer and the 2 resulting components are shown below.
+So the data was reduced by an UMAP Reducer and the 2 resulting components are shown below.

 ![image](https://user-images.githubusercontent.com/73034020/203521938-872ee227-426f-4314-8d44-08c8178458ec.png)